 In December 2021, Ashoka Buildcon emerged as the lowest bidder to construct this road on EPC basis with a bid value of Rs.
 769.41 crore.

 Phase 1 – Design & Architecture

-The airport will feature a single passenger terminal building extending over 700,000ft and support capacity to process approximately 1,000 inbound and outbound passengers an hour during peak hours.
+The airport features a single passenger terminal building extending over 700,000ft and support capacity to process approximately 1,000 inbound and outbound passengers an hour during peak hours.

-The airport will feature a single runway (09/27), which will be 3,750m-long and 60m-wide.
+The airport features a single runway (09/27) which is 3,750m-long and 60m-wide.
 The runway is designed with the capacity to accommodate a Boeing 777-200.
-The runway will have two rapid exit ways interconnected with taxiways.
-The taxiway will be 3,750m-long and 25m-wide.
+The runway has two rapid exit ways interconnected with taxiways each 3,750m-long and 25m-wide.

 The phase one development also includes construction of a commercial aircraft parking apron with an area of 114,000m².
-The apron will be equipped with remote aircraft stands, service roads and aircraft maintenance technical kits.
-The cargo apron will be built with a capacity to hold a freighter aircraft and will be served by ramp vehicles to quickly unload the cargo.
+The apron is equipped with remote aircraft stands, service roads and aircraft maintenance technical kits.
+The cargo apron is built with a capacity to hold a freighter aircraft and is served by ramp vehicles to quickly unload cargo.

 Mopa airport is being developed in four phases, with the first phase designed to accommodate approximately 4.4 million passengers a year.
 Passenger handling capacity will be gradually increased to 5.8 in the second phase and then to 9.4 million in the third phase.